 - A wide range of applications: While FOG INS has been proven to be incredibly effective, improvements to the accuracy of MEMS technology for inertial navigation solutions have proven to be more cost-effective for applications such as precision agriculture and autonomous vehicles

-- Low power consumption: MEMS technology has advanced to the point where they can reduce power used, utilising power cycling and low power modes
+- Low power consumption: MEMS technology has advanced to the point where it can reduce power used, utilising power cycling and low power modes

 Given the low SWaP-C of MEMS INS, it has a wide range of applications, from commercial-grade to survey-grade and defence-grade.
 This includes:

 - Space exploration

 A MEMS accelerometer senses the forces of acceleration acting on a vehicle or device.
 A common array uses an outer assembly with a series of fixed plates with a movable assembly located internally.

 This internal assembly has a small mass and is connected to the outer assembly with spring contacts.
 It also has internal plates that form multiple capacitors.
 As force is implemented the internal assembly moves, and this displacement changes the capacitance value, which is measured to determine the acceleration that has been applied.

 A MEMS gyroscope measures the rate of rotation.
 Unlike an accelerometer, a gyroscope uses a two-mass system that moves in opposite directions continuously, experiencing equal velocity.

 When the vehicle or device has angular rotation applied the MEMS gyroscope will begin to measure the difference in velocity, also known as the Coriolis Force.

 A MEMS magnetometer is used to detect and measure magnetic fields.
 One sensing method used by MEMs magnetometers is special resistors that have a strong magnetic field applied during manufacture to orient their magnetic domains in the same direction.